vip32/xtricate.build/readme.markdown

 ### usage examples
 > .\psake.cmd package
-> - this will initiate the creation of the packages
+> - initiates the creation of the output packages
 >
+> .\psake.cmd templatelocal
+> - expands all templates in the sources folder
+>
 > .\psake.cmd packageinstall
-> - this will install the packages on the local node
+> - initiates the creation of the output packages and installs them on the current node
 >
-> .\psake.cmd remotepackageinstall -nodes nodeX -tags all
+> .\psake.cmd remotepackageinstall -environment test -nodes nodeX -tags all
-> - this will install the packages matching the tags on the remote node
+> -  installs the packages matching the tags on the remote node. before installing all templates are expanded for the givven environment

-### model introduction
+### environment model introduction
-this extension relies heavily on an environment model, like a dsl, which contains all the environments. the model file to use is specified in the properties of the psake buildfile.
+xtricate.build relies heavily on an environment model, like a dsl, which contains all the environments important for my project. examples of environments are : the local development workstation, a test or production environment. xtricate.build can manage the deployment of your project through  all these environment. the environment model file to use is specified within the properties of the psake buildfile.

+> ...
 > $modelfile=resolvedefaultmodel
+> ...

 the defaultmodel function resolves to 'default.model.ps1' if the psake buildfile used is named 'default.ps1'. an environment consists of nodes (e.g. computers, load balancers). each node has resources and packages assigned to it